 In the essay, Campany makes reference to a project undertaken by Joel Meyerowitz to photograph Ground Zero in NY while they were cleaning the remnants of the World Trade Center.
 These photographs, taken after the event, have a certain aesthetic component that Campany argues is probably impossible to avoid for a photographer with a long experience like Meyerowitz, that have develop a certain style that is now become second nature.
 The danger, according to Campany, is that with “aftermath” photography the removal from the events depicted combined with a desire, even if unconscious, to capture what is attractive to the eye may elicit “…an aestheticized response.”
 (1) and could “…easily flatter the ideological paralysis of those who gaze at it with a lack of social or political will to make sense of its circumstance” (1).

 On a personal level, a lot of my photographs in recent months have been of the “aftermath” type.
 While I do not normally do documentary photography as such, and I am not trying to reflect on events of historical significance, I recognise there is a certain ambiguity in my pictures which may be disconcerting.
-This is not necessarily a bad thing, if that was the response I am trying to elicit, but sometimes I feel the aesthetic elements of the picture are too overpowering and it is not clear what the actual intention of the picture is, even if I may have an idea about what I want to say. \With this type of photography, and particularly for circumstances that are not specifically tied to an event, it is crucial to be able to hit the correct balance between form and content.
-Form should be able to create and sustain attention just enough to that content can build a narrative, particularly over a series of photographs.
+This is not necessarily a bad thing, if that was the response I am trying to elicit, but sometimes I feel the aesthetic elements of the picture are too overpowering and it is not clear what the actual intention of the picture is, even if I may have an idea about what I want to say.
+With this type of photography, and particularly in circumstances that are not specifically tied to an event, it is crucial to be able to hit the correct balance between form and content.
+Form should be able to create and sustain attention just enough so that content can build a narrative, particularly over a series of photographs.

 (1) David Campany.
 2017.
 Safety in Numbness: Some remarks on the problems of ‘Late Photography’ – David Campany.
 [ONLINE] Available at: http://davidcampany.com/safety-in-numbness/.
 [Accessed 06 July 2017].